Voting Systems in WA

 If more than one Qualified Person nominates for a vacancy a re-count of the votes previously cast in the election will be occur, excluding the member (or members) who vacated their position.

-The re-count will follow the methodology explained above in the Voting system for the Legislative Council section and the successful candidate will be declared elected and His Excellency the Governor of Western Australia will be informed.
+The re-count will follow the methodology explained above in the Voting system for the Legislative Council section and the successful candidate will be declared elected by the Electoral Commissioner and His Excellency the Governor of Western Australia will be informed.

 3